eugenesvk/ace-jump-sublime/README.md

 By setting ```jump_behind_last_characters``` to ```true```, AceJump will jump behind a character if it's the last character on a line, without the need to trigger jump after mode.
 This only works in character mode and is switched off by default.

+### Theme

+AceJump changes the theme to a blank one when labels are shown to make them more visible, by setting `change_theme` to `false` you can disable this.

 ### Known issues

 It has been reported that the _Select mode_, _Multi cursors mode_ and _Jump after_ mode might not work using the specified keybinding.